jeygith/cleanuperr/README.md

 Refer to the [Environment variables](#Environment-variables) section for detailed configuration instructions and the [Setup](#Setup) section for an in-depth explanation of the cleanup process.

+## Key features
+- Marks unwanted files as skip/unwanted in the download client.
+- Automatically strikes stalled or stuck downloads.
+- Removes and blocks downloads that reached the maximum number of strikes or are marked as unwanted by the download client or by cleanuperr and triggers a search for removed downloads.

 ## Important note

-Only the **latest versions** of qBittorrent, Deluge, Sonarr etc. are supported, or earlier versions that have the same API as the latest version.
+Only the **latest versions** of the following apps are supported, or earlier versions that have the same API as the latest version:
+- qBittorrent
+- Deluge
+- Transmission
+- Sonarr
+- Radarr

 This tool is actively developed and still a work in progress.
 Join the Discord server if you want to reach out to me quickly (or just stay updated on new releases) so we can squash those pesky bugs together: